Ornstein-Uhlenbeck processes with singular drifts: integral estimates and Girsanov densities: Introduction

-{We consider equation \eqref{e.2.1} without the standard assumption on $F_0(t,\cdot)$ of being Lipschitz continuous.} The motivation for our study includes a better understanding of equations such as \eqref{e.2.1} with time-dependent drifts of not necessarily polynomial growth.
+We consider Equation \eqref{e.2.1} without the standard assumption on $F (t, \cdot)$ being locally Lipschitz continuous.
+The motivation for our study includes a better understanding of equations such as \eqref{e.2.1} with time-dependent drifts of not necessarily polynomial growth.

 Equation \eqref{e.2.1} can be viewed as a nonlinear non-autonomous perturbation of the stochastic differential equation corresponding to an Ornstein-Uhlenbeck process.
-In fact, it is a long standing open problem to find optimal or nearly optimal conditions on $F_0$ such that \eqref{e.2.1} has a solution under the usual assumption that $A$ generates a $C_0$-semigroup on $H$ (see e.g.~\cite{DaPratoZabczykBook2014, DaPratoRockner2002} and the references therein).
-A natural condition is to assume that $F_0(t,\cdot)$ is the minimal section of a maximal monotone multivalued map on some domain $D_F \subset H$ similarly to\cite{DaPratoRockner2002}.
-If $F_0$ is maximal monotone with $D_F=H$, then rewriting \eqref{e.2.1} as the random equation
+In fact, it is a long-standing open problem to find optimal or nearly optimal conditions on $F $ such that \eqref{e.2.1} has a solution under the usual assumption that $A$ generates a $C_0$-semigroup on $H$ (see e.g.~\cite{DaPratoZabczykBook2014, DaPratoRockner2002} and the references therein).
+If $F $ is maximal monotone and single-valued with $D_F=H$, then we can equivalently rewrite \eqref{e.2.1} as the random equation

-where $Z_t=X_t-W_{0, A, \sigma}(t)$ and the Ornstein-Uhlenbeck process $W_{0,A,\sigma}$ solves \eqref{e.2.1} for $F_{ 0}\equiv0$, $x =0$.
+where $Z_t=X_t-W_{0, A, \sigma}(t)$ and the Ornstein-Uhlenbeck process $W_{0,A,\sigma}$ solves \eqref{e.2.1} for $F_{}\equiv0$, $x =0$.
 Moreover, in this case one can easily obtain a unique solution by classical results due to F.~Browder, Kato, Komura and Rockafellar in \cite{BrowderF1967a, Kato1967a, Komura1967, Rockafellar1970a}.
-However, this case excludes many interesting examples, and therefore we include the case $D_F \subsetneq H$ following \cite{DaPratoRockner2002, DaPratoZabczykBook2014}.
-The first main result of this paper is that under natural assumptions on $F_0$, including an arbitrary radial growth estimate, \eqref{e.2.1} always has a solution in a generalized sense.
-We introduce such generalized solutions and call them \textbf{pseudo-weak solutions} in Definition~\ref{d-sol} and further in Section~\ref{A}.
+However, the assumption $D_F = H$ excludes many interesting examples \cite{DaPratoRockner2002} and \cite[Section 7.2]{DaPratoZabczykBook2014}, and therefore we include the case $D_F \subsetneq H$, and also allow $F$ to be multi-valued, see Assumptions~\ref{A3} and~\ref{A4} below.
+The first main result of our paper is that under natural assumptions on $F$, namely, Assumptions~\ref{A3} and~\ref{A4}, \eqref{e.2.1} always has a solution in a generalized sense.
+Namely, we introduce \textbf{pseudo-weak solutions} in Definition~\ref{d-sol} and discuss them in detail in Section~\ref{A}.